marcelpetrick/DevNotes/BeenThereSeenThat/20230918_Data_Science_on_AWS_Generative_AI_Dynamic_RAG_with_short_term_memory_Detecting_AI_Generated_Text/README.md

   * detectors perform well in  standard cases but new LLM poses challenges
   * detectors are very vulnerable to adversarial attacks
   ![]()last slide

+* will increasing the temperature help to avoid detection?